Uzbekistan, Unique

 We take a plane to Urgench, there driver Paulik awaits us and drives us to Hotel Asia Khiva.
 After some coffee, guide Saida tells us a lot about the city of Khiva, which was known as Khorasam centuries ago.
 The traditional story goes that one of the sons of Noah founded the city.
 After the flood, he wandered in the desert alone.
 He dug a well and the water had a surprising taste.
 This well can still be found in the inner town, called Itchan-Kala.
 This town is encircled by brick walls whose foundations date back to the 10th century.
 And of course Alexander the Great passed by.

-The shaslick food is good.
+The shashlick food is good.

 Bukhara

 After Khiva we visited Turkmenistan.
 Before entering Uzbekistan again we are dropped off at the border by our driver.
 By feet, carrying two suitcases, we enter the country again.
 First a minibus (which is two dollar per person) takes us through no man’s land.
-A doctor wearing a white coat checks up on us.
+After that a doctor wearing a white coat checks up on us.
 He merely asks about our health.
 No tests or whatever – this was before Covid.

 Our papers are checked, luggage control.
 My wife’s bag is checked.
 When the customs officers want to check her suitcase as well, she protests.
 It works: they skip her suitcase, concentrating on mine.
 Kind of arbitrary…